 Reason #3: The Venue Itself

-The club has a great location nearby other venues, yet it stands out due to being significantly larger and having space for people to dance.
-The venue has not been used as a club before, so it will require complete renovations—this is an excellent opportunity for Jordan and Anna to create a specialized music venue.
+The club has a great location nearby other venues, yet it stands out due to being significantly larger and having space for customers to keep a safe distance from one another and still have an enjoyable time.
+The venue has not been used as a nightclub before, so it will require complete renovations—this is an excellent opportunity for Jordan and Anna to create a specialized music venue.

 While there are no clubs in the area, there are eight other bars as well as two live music venues.
 There are also several restaurants.

 The Edge’s main advantage over these businesses is that it will be a place specifically for dancing.
-We will open later, and our competitors simply do not provide a similar service.
+We will open later, and our competitors simply do not provide similar services.

-The area has a high percentage of young professionals who enjoy nightlife and have money to spend on it—as demonstrated by its growing nightlife scene.
+The area has a high percentage of young professionals who enjoy nightlife and have money to spend on entertainment—as demonstrated by its growing nightlife scene.

 Additionally, there are several new developments—both apartments and offices—being built nearby that means the size of the population is only likely to increase.